NREL/shift/docs/index.md

 Generate distribution feeder model from OpenStreet data.

 Getting free distribution feeder models for your reasearch has never been easier.
-SHIFT helps you build synthetic distribution feeders models using just the OpenStreet data e.g. buildings and road network.
-You can configure lots of parameters and design choices when building these models and even create multiple versions of them and choose the one that fits your needs.
-If you are utility no worries we have you covered as well.
-As a utility you can also integrate your data when building these models.

 ## Installation Instruction